SERVICE-DECLARATION-PROTOCOL

 if session_number < 2:

-# Take the genesis block for the first two sessions
+# We take the genesis block for the first two sessions

 return get_snapshot_at_block(0)

-# Take the last block of the previous session for the rest
+# We take the last block of the previous session for the rest of sessions

-The function get_snapshot_at_block(block_number) returns the state of the SDP registry at block_number, including state changes made by that block.
-This snapshot defines the declaration state for the session— each snapshot updates the common view of the registry.
+The function get_snapshot_at_block(block_number) returns the state of the SDP registry at block_number, and includes state changes made by that block.
+This snapshot defines the declaration state for the session—each snapshot updates the common view of the registry.
 Changes to the declaration registry take effect with a one-session delay: messages sent during session n are included in the next snapshot (for session n+1).

 Sessions 0 and 1 read the snapshot at block 0, because the chain has not yet progressed far enough to provide a later finalized block.